WCGALP Guidelines for presenters

 - The goal of this pitch is to spark interest in the audience, so it is important to share your main message without too many details.

 - Have a look at our example pitch here: LINK

 Pitching process at WCGALP

-- In each session, first all live pitches will be presented, followed by the video pitches.
+- In each session, all pitches will be presented in the order of the programme, followed by the video pitches.

 - A lectern is available in each room, where the presenters can pitch their work.

 - Presenters will be asked to make sure they are ready to enter the stage as soon as the preceding pitch starts.
 They can wait at the side of the stage.

 - Once the previous presenter finishes the pitch, the screen will show the slide of the next presenter and the next presenter will move to the lectern.